ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/weekly/README.md

+# Weekly folder

-# Folder storing the weekly logs for the group.
+Weekly logs and time allocation for each member of the team.